RC-open/RC_MapSlideshow/README.md

 # RC_MapSlideshow

-This plugin is designed to make it easier for Muse designers to use Mapbox® to tell their stories.
+This plugin is designed to make it easier for Muse designers to use Mapbox to tell their stories.

-You can set up your map hosted by Mapbox® easily with MapSlideshow.
+You can set up your map hosted by Mapbox easily with MapSlideshow.
 It will allow you to view 3D buildings, play locations as slideshow, present the titles, decriptions and media for your locations and create clickable dom markers.

-Originally, this project was created for my own website, http://renechen.me, you can view http://renechen.me/adventure.html as an example to implement the plugin in Adobe Muse®.
+Originally, this project was created for my own website, http://renechen.me, you can view http://renechen.me/adventure.html as an example to implement the plugin in Adobe Muse.

 To use RC_MapSlideshow in your website project: